Besiki Luka Kutateladze

 Criminology and Criminal Justice

-Dr. Besiki Luka Kutateladze is an assistant professor in the Department of Criminology and Criminal Justice.
+Dr. Besiki Luka Kutateladze is an associate professor in the Department of Criminology and Criminal Justice.
+He is also the associate director for prosecution and courts in the Center for the Administration of Justice.

 Dr. Kutateladze specializes in performance indicators and prosecutorial discretion.
 He is currently managing three large projects funded by the National Institute of Justice, the MacArthur Foundation, and the Koch Foundation.
-His research has been published in journals such as Criminology, Justice Quarterly, Cardozo Law Review, and Law & Human Behavior.
+His research has been published in journals such as Criminology, Justice Quarterly, Crime & Delinquency, Cardozo Law Review, Social Indicators Research, and Law & Human Behavior.
+He was named a 2019 FIU Top Scholar for Research by the Provost.

 In 2002, Dr. Kutateladze was the U.S. State Department Fellow from the Republic of Georgia.
 He holds a Ph.D. in criminal justice from the CUNY Graduate Center and a law degree from the Republic of Georgia.